 The IBR plan will be set the payment to 10% or 15% of your discretionary income.
 IBR can help students who can't afford their monthly Federal student loan payments under the standard repayment option.

 Monthly repayments are recalculated annually based on changes in income and family size.
 Any outstanding loan amount will be forgiven after 20 years or 25 years if on-time monthly payments are maintained.

 b) Income-Contingent Repayment (ICR)

 The forgiven amount is considered taxable income.
-Your monthly payment will be based on 20% of your discretionary income.

 c) Pay As You Earn (PAYE)